 - Each player shall register by submitting a verified handicap or the most recent six scores over nine holes. - b.
 The scores must be accompanied by the par for the course for each score. - c.
-All scores must be verified by signature of the program head coach, team manager, golf professional, Club Secretary or Golf Association Director depending on the level of play. - d.
+All scores must be verified by signature of the golf professional, Club Secretary or golf Association Director. - d.
 Grouping at the start of the competition will be done based on submitted averages. - e.
 Divisioning will be based on grouping round results (1 or 2 games).
 At National Games, the grouping round will consist of two 9-hole games.